 Teaching and nonteaching graduate assistantships in music are awarded each year on a competitive basis.
 Specific assignments in applied music, ensembles, music education, theory and literature, accompanying, and administration are based on students' qualifications and School of Music needs.
 In addition to an attractive stipend, all assistantships include tuition scholarship for nine graduate credit hours during each fall and spring semester.
-For more detailed information, procedures for applicationand deadlines, contact Dr. Mellasenah Morris, director of the School of Music.
+For more detailed information, procedures for application and deadlines, contact the coordinator of graduate studies for the School of Music.